Diddy Kong: Appearances

 Diddy stars in the spin-off racing game Diddy Kong Racing for the Nintendo 64.
 While the game initially featured only original characters, Nintendo suggested making an existing Nintendo character the star of the game to increase market appeal; Rare chose Diddy in recognition of the fact that he was their creation.
 Diddy Kong appears in multiple other games, including DK: King of Swing, its sequel DK: Jungle Climber, and the Donkey Konga series.
 Outside of the Donkey Kong series, Diddy has appeared in multiple games in the Mario franchise, including the Mario Golf series, Mario Tennis series, and the Mario Kart series.
 He first appeared in Mario Kart: Double Dash!!, where he beat out Donkey Kong Jr. for inclusion due to being more recognizable.
 He was later featured in other Mario Kart games, including Mario Kart Wii, Mario Kart Tour, and Mario Kart 8 Deluxes Booster Course Pass.
 In the Super Smash Bros. series, Diddy Kong was featured as a playable character starting with Super Smash Bros.
 Brawl, appearing in all subsequent entries.

 Diddy Kong appeared as part of the main cast in the Donkey Kong Country animated series, voiced by Andrew Sabiston, where his role as Donkey Kong's sidekick remained relatively the same as in the games.
 Along with several other members of the Kong family, Diddy has a cameo in The Super Mario Bros.
-Movie, voiced by Eric Bauza, where he is seen as a crowd member during Mario's fight with Donkey Kong.
+Movie, initially voiced by Eric Bauza, where he is seen as a crowd member during Mario's fight with Donkey Kong.
 Diddy Kong is featured as part of a ride at Universal Studios and Nintendo's Super Nintendo World theme park called Mine-Cart Madness.
 Multiple pieces of merchandise have been designed based on Diddy Kong, including accessories, clothing, an Amiibo figure, and plush toys.
 He has also been featured in Lego sets.